janishar/nodejs-backend-architecture-typescript/README.md

     * Execute `npm start` and You will be able to access the api from http://localhost:3000
     * To run the tests execute `npm test`.

+ ## Explore Online Tutorials and Courses To Learn More by AfterAcademy
+ * [Backend Tutorial](https://afteracademy.com/blogs/backend) - All Free Tutorials by AfterAcademy
+ * [Online Courses for Backend](https://afteracademy.com/courses/backend) - Master the skills that companies love to hire.

  ## API Examples
 * Signup
     * Method and Headers